extendware/Magento-TYPO3-UniTY/README.md

 Checkout the video here: https://youtu.be/q6b1Eg8bS7k

 ## System Requirements
-- A working TYPO3 CMS v11 LTS System wiht the TYPO3 Extension of the Magento-TYPO3-UniTY
+- A working TYPO3 CMS v11 LTS System with the TYPO3 Extension of the Magento-TYPO3-UniTY, which can be found here: https://github.com/web-vision/Magento-TYPO3-UniTY/
 - A Magento 2.4.x version

 ## Setup Mage UniTY for Magento.